Panel Discussion | Share

 Neil Pinder is an award-winning teacher and former night club owner known for encouraging teachers to deliver architecture in the classroom.
 He is a trustee of the Stephen Lawrence Charitable Trust and is currently Head of Product Design at Graveney School in south London where he introduced architecture to the curriculum, winning various Open House competitions and being honoured as “Teacher of the Year”.

-These talks will be soundtracked by DJ Keshia.
+These talks were soundtracked by DJ Keshia.

 Tunes, Drinks & Chats